 If polytheism and animism also affirm the unity of being behind the diversity and difference of the world, then their difference from immanental inclusive monotheism may be matter of semantics*** or of emphasis or degree.
 I am not so sure that Trinitarianism can be defined as fully inclusive of all the diversity and difference in the world so long as it affirms that God was more incarnate in Jesus than in Martin Luther King, Sojourner Truth, or you or me, or the birds and bees.

 *See my Rebirth of the Goddess, 111.

-**In our forthcoming book Goddess and God in Light of Feminism.
+**In our forthcoming book Goddess and God in the World.

 ***In Rebirth of the Goddess I argued that insofar as polytheism was defined by monotheists as a false belief in contrast to their true one, the meanings of both terms need to be rethought.

 Carol P. Christ is looking forward to the spring Goddess Pilgrimage to Crete which she leads through Ariadne Institute.
 Early bird special for the spring pilgrimage extended for those who join now.
 Carol can be heard on a WATER Teleconference.
 Carol is a founding mother in feminism and religion and women’s spirituality.
 Her books include She Who Changes and Rebirth of the Goddess and the widely-used anthologies Womanspirit Rising and Weaving the Visions.